Dimension Hatröss

 The "Batman Theme"'s cover only appears on the CD version, it is not present on the original vinyl and cassette pressings.
 In 2017, Dimension Hatröss was added by the US magazine Rolling Stone to its Top 100 Metal Albums of All Time list at No. 78.

 The word Hatröss is pronounced by singer Snake (Denis Bélanger) in French as the word atroce, meaning terrible or horrible.

+In 2024, a collection of early recordings was released under the title "Latitude" by Blacky's label, Minemine Records.

+Legacy

+Dimension Hatröss was named one of "The Best 25 Heavy Metal Albums of All Time" in the book Sound of the Beast: The Complete Headbanging History of Heavy Metal, by Ian Christe.

 Track listing

 All songs were written by Voivod, except where indicated.